jason-davey/studio/TECHNICAL_SPEC.md

 - **Design System Tokens Integration:** The current component-based structure (e.g., in `src/components/landing/`) is a good foundation.
 Future work could involve defining brand tokens (colors, fonts, spacing) that these components consume, allowing for easier multi-brand theming if the "Recommendations Engine" provides brand-specific tokens as part of the `PageBlueprint`.
 - **Advanced AI - Gemini Chat for UI/Content (Step 3):** Consider integrating a more conversational AI interaction in "Step 3: Adjust Content."
 Users could describe desired changes (e.g., "Make this headline more urgent," "Shorten this benefit description") and the AI (via Genkit) could offer specific revisions or options.
 - **Full Blueprint Editing (Step 3):** Allow adding/deleting items in lists (Benefits, Testimonials, Trust Signals) in Step 3, not just editing existing ones.
 This would require more complex state management for these arrays.
-- **Backend for Firebase Management:** For direct creation/management of multiple Firebase Remote Config parameters (if each "landing page" created in a CMS-like fashion needed its own parameter) or saving blueprints to Firestore, a backend service using the Firebase Admin SDK would be necessary.
-This would enable true CMS-like capabilities beyond local storage.
+- **Backend for Firebase Management & ServiceNow Integration:**
+    - For direct creation/management of multiple Firebase Remote Config parameters (if each "landing page" created in a CMS-like fashion needed its own parameter) or saving blueprints to Firestore, a backend service using the Firebase Admin SDK would be necessary.
+    - For direct ServiceNow ticket creation from the feedback modal, a backend endpoint is needed to securely interact with the ServiceNow API.
 - **Error Handling & Validation:** Enhance error handling for JSON parsing (Step 1), AI flows, and localStorage operations.
 Implement more robust validation for the `PageBlueprint` structure.
 - **AI Theme Generation:** Explore AI capabilities to suggest campaign themes or focus areas based on product information or goals, rather than just generating copy based on a user-provided theme.
 - **Direct Integration with Keyword Platforms (Backend Task):** Requires backend development for secure API access to platforms like Google Ads API to fetch keywords.